 The Biomedical Engineering MS program is intended to provide a fundamental/research-oriented program of advanced study for students wishing to enhance their knowledge and understanding within a specialized discipline.

 Students enrolled in this combined degree will be well-prepared for the Biomedical Engineering graduate coursework given the coursework they've completed through the BS degree plan.

 The curriculum is designed to meet several educational objectives.
-These broad statements describe what we expect our graduates to achieve within a few years of graduation.
-Our program educational objectives are:
+These program education objectives (PEOs) are broad statements that describe the expected accomplishments of graduates within a few years after graduation.
+Specific PEOs for Biomedical Engineering are:

 - Graduates will use their scientific, technical, and communication skills to contribute to the achievement of the goals and objectives of employers of biomedical engineers.

 - Graduates will continue their professional development in biomedical engineering or medicine, including professional licensure, continuing education, and/or graduate study.

 - Graduates will have advanced knowledge of modern theories, engineering systems, and mathematical and engineering tools enabling them to identify and address unmet clinical, diagnostic, and/or healthcare needs.